About JRWA

 Our Goals

-While JRWA’s co-founder was sampling a small pool of water beside the log sort operation, he did not expect to find much life.
-The area has been heavily altered by industry and the estuary that once existed is largely gone.
-But after casting his trap into the brackish water, he was surprised to pull out a handful of stickleback fish.
+While sampling a small pool of water beside the log sort operation, a JRWA co-founder did not expect to find much life.
+The area has been heavily altered by industry, and the estuary that once existed is largely gone.
+But after casting a trap into the brackish water, he was surprised to find several stickleback fish.

 Our Partners & Supporters